Cercis canadensis: Cultivation

 have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).
 Both are cultivated for their showy purple leaves, which turn brilliant shades of red and orange in the fall (autumn).
 'Ruby Falls' is a weeping form.

 In the wild, eastern redbud is a frequent native understory tree in mixed forests and hedgerows.
 It is also much planted as a landscape ornamental plant.

 In the United States, this tree is difficult to grow farther west into arid areas west of western Kansas and Colorado, as there is not enough rain.
 There has been success growing the tree in Columbus, Wisconsin, whose cultivar has become known as the "Columbus strain" and is a seed source for nurseries.
 Seeds can be made to germinate by first dipping in boiled (99 °C) water for one minute and then sowing in a pot (do not boil the seeds).

+Cercis canadensis var. mexicana are tolerant of high salinity levels allowing them to grow more effectively in areas similar to the southwestern United States.

 Uses

 The flowers can be eaten fresh or fried.

 In some parts of southern Appalachia, green twigs from the eastern redbud are used as seasoning for wild game such as venison and opossum.
 Because of this, in these mountain areas the eastern redbud is sometimes known as the spicewood tree.

-Native Americans consumed redbud flowers raw or boiled, and ate roasted seeds.
+Native Americans consume redbud flowers raw or boiled, and eat roasted seeds.
 Analysis of nutritional components in edible parts of eastern redbud reported that the flower extract contains anthocyanins, green developing seeds contained proanthocyanidin, and linolenic, α-linolenic, oleic and palmitic acids are present in seeds.